 1/2 teaspoon baking soda

-In a medium mixing bowl combine the flour, baking powder, baking soda, salt, sugar lemon zest and the tyme.
-Next slowly add the diced butter and continue to mix until the batter becomes light and grainy.
+In a medium mixing bowl combine the flour, salt, baking soda, cinnamon, ginger, nutmeg, and the optional cloves.
+Next melt the butter in the microwave and set aside until it is cool.

 In the meantime combine the two different kinds of sugars with the egg yolk and vanilla extract in a large mixing bowl, then slowly add the melted butter and stir well.
 Next stir in the pumpkin puree until the mixture becomes smooth.

 Now slowly combine the dry ingredients into the larger bowl and mix well.
 Next add the chocolate chips.
 I chose to add a little bit less than 1 cup of the chocolate chips because I didn't want my cookies to be over powered by them, but you can as much as you'd like.
 Now cover your dough and and chill in the fridge for about 20-30mins or until the dough is firm enough to scoop and mold.

 Once your dough is cooled place a tablespoon sized amount on a parchment cover baking tray.
 Bake for about 10-12mins or until the edges start to brown.
 Allow for the dough to cool completly before storing them in an air tight container.